 Developing Solutions’ SmartAVP feature allows you to manipulate any Attribute Value Pair (AVP) or Information Element (IE) in any message processed by a SmartEvents state machine.
 With SmartAVP, you have control over the addition, removal, and modification of the AVPs/IEs in messages, with the ability to position the modified AVP/IE in the message as desired.
 SmartAVP supports our Diameter, RADIUS, MAP/CAP, and GTP interface applications.

-SmartAVP allows AVPs/IEs to be inserted, deleted, or replaced in messages in real-time.
-You can define optional, proprietary or vendor specific signaling information or introduction of corrupt or invalid AVPs/IEs to facilitate negative testing.
+With SmartAVP, you can define optional, proprietary or vendor specific signaling information or introduction of corrupt or invalid AVPs/IEs to facilitate negative testing.
 SmartAVP allows precise control of AVPs/IEs within any message exchange.

 The following use cases show how to use dsClient GUI to modify the AVPs in a Diameter Gx and Rx message flow.
 SmartAVP may also be used with dsTest XML configurations, but dsClient GUI provides a graphical tool that allows easy modification of message content, as well as your entire test scenario configuration.